electricimp/RN2xxx/README.md

 ### Constructor: RN2xxx(*uart, reset[, debug]*)

 The constructor takes two required parameters to instantiate the class: *uart* the uart bus that the chip is connected to, and *reset* the pin the module's reset pin is connected to.
 The reset pin must be active low.
 The constructor will configure the reset pin.
+To configure the UART call the *init()* method.
 The optional *debug* parameter is a boolean that enables debug logging on incoming and outgoing uart traffic.

 ```squirrel
 local UART = hardware.uart1;